Trace2Skill: Distill Trajectory-Local Lessons into Transferable Agent Skills: Experiments

 \subsection{Experimental Setup}

-\paragraph{Datasets and Skills.} Our main experiments focus on the spreadsheet domain, which challenges agents to interact with a file system and manipulate \texttt{xlsx} files whose contents are hard to inspect without structured tooling.
-We use SpreadsheetBench-Verified \citep{ma2024spreadsheetbenchchallengingrealworld}, splitting its 400 samples into 200 for the \emph{evolving set} and 200 held-out for testing; no test samples are seen during evolution.
-We additionally report Soft (sub-problem pass rate) and Hard (all sub-problems must pass) scores on the full SpreadsheetBench.
-For out-of-distribution (OOD) generalization, we evaluate on WikiTableQuestions \citep{pasupat2015compositionalsemanticparsingsemistructured} (WikiTQ), which differs in data source (Wikipedia) and task type (compositional semantic parsing); inputs and expected outputs are converted to spreadsheet format so the \texttt{xlsx} skill applies without modification.
-All results are averaged over three random seeds (41, 42, 43) using each benchmark's official evaluation criteria.
+\myparagraph{Spreadsheet setup.} Our main experiments use SpreadsheetBench-Verified \citep{ma2024spreadsheetbenchchallengingrealworld}, where agents manipulate \texttt{xlsx} files through tool use.
+We split its 400 samples into 200 evolution problems and 200 held-out test problems, and also report Soft/Hard scores on full SpreadsheetBench (excluding all evolving-set problems) plus OOD transfer to WikiTableQuestions \citep{pasupat2015compositionalsemanticparsingsemistructured} and HiTab \citep{cheng-etal-2022-hitab} converted into spreadsheet format.
+All spreadsheet results are averaged over three random seeds using each benchmark's official evaluation criteria.

-Two baseline skills are compared: (1) the Anthropic official \texttt{xlsx} skill (\textbf{Human-Written}), a high-quality human-expert-written skill; and (2) an \texttt{xlsx-basic} skill generated by prompting Qwen3.5-122B-A10B from parametric knowledge alone (\textbf{Parametric}), containing only common-sense-level task descriptions with no trajectory grounding (details in Appendix~\ref{app:stage1_prompt}).